-EXECUTIVE SUMMARY

-Agenda item: Mullan Area Neighborhoods Master Plan and Code.

-Report Date: 9/19/2020

-Project Lead: Tom Zavitz, Senior Planner

-Public Meetings & Hearings

-Planning Board (PB) hearing: 9/29/2020

-Planning Board public hearing legal ad: Published in the Missoulian on September 13, 19, and 20, 2020

-Applicant: This is a City Council initiated request in collaboration with Missoula County.

-Notification: Sent agency and interested party memo via email to interested parties and City agencies for review Posted on the city website Engagement HQ Published a legal ad in the Missoulian Sept.
-13, 19, and 20, 2020 Extensive public outreach process conducted by the City, County and Dover Kohl Held in-person, outdoor open houses on July 29, 30, 2020
+EXECUTIVE SUMMARY Agenda item: Mullan Area Neighborhoods Master Plan and Code.
+Report Date: 9/19/2020 Project Lead: Tom Zavitz, Senior Planner Public Meetings & Hearings Planning Board (PB) hearing: 9/29/2020 Planning Board public hearing legal ad: Published in the Missoulian on September 13, 19, and 20, 2020 City Council: First reading on ordinance: 11/23/2020Joint public hearing with Commissioners and adoption of resolution of intention:12/7/2020Final Consideration and consideration of final resolution adopting the plan and 2 nd reading on the ordinance establishing the form based code: 12/14/2020 Applicant: This is a City Council initiated request in collaboration with Missoula County.
+Notification: Sent agency and interested party memo via email to interested parties and City agencies for review Posted on the city website Engagement HQ Extensive public outreach process conducted by the City, County and Dover Kohl Held in-person, outdoor open houses on July 29, 30, 2020 Published a planning board legal ad in the Missoulian Sept.
+13, 19, and 20, 2020 RECOMMENDED Published the City Council public hearing legal ad in the Missoulian November 22, 2020 and November 29, 2020